gberriz/datarail-2.0/dataframes/mgh/README.md

   HCC-1500
   ZR-75-30

+** Consequently, the estimated_seeding_signal corresponding to these cell lines is NaN

 * The concentrations should be given as the string representation of their log10 ('1.0', '0.5', '0.0', '-0.5', ... or '-Inf'); most of